 - Three (3) references completed in PhorCAS by healthcare professionals who can attest to the applicant’s practice abilities and aptitudes

-Required rotations will be completed prior to elective rotations.
+Required rotations will be completed prior to elective rotations unless special circumstances exist.
+Each circumstance will be evaluated by the RPD and must be approved by the RAC.
 Longitudinal rotations will be completed over the course of the entire year and will coincide with the other rotations.

 Required rotations (6 weeks unless otherwise noted)